spreeker/lai_research/README.md

 We combine nasa data of LAI (MOD15A2) with nasa landuse data (MCD12Q1) and global climate varables CRU (cru_ts3) form 2000 to 2010.

+code to download and convert datasets should be all there.

+Code is very much research and experimental code.

 Software engineering.
 S.J Preeker.